-We’ve sifted through the rumours, hearsay, and snippets of information to take a look forward to 2019.
+We’ve sifted through the rumours, hearsay, and snippets of information to take a look forward to the rest of 2019.
 They don’t have streaming dates yet, but keep your eyes peeled for this lot.

-Further series of Chilling Adventures of Sabrina, 13 Reasons Why, Stranger Things, Orange Is The New Black, Glow, Ozark, and A Series of Unfortunate Events will all arrive on Netflix next year.
-That’s a lot of TV to look forward to, but some new series will compete for attention.
-The Amy Poehler-produced Russian Doll will see a New Yorker trapped in a party that never ends, whilst Turn Up Charlie will have Sexiest Man Alive Idris Elba working as a nanny/DJ (sign us up for that one).
-Meanwhile, Sex Education is an offbeat tale of high schooler/sex therapist Asa Butterfield, with Gillian Anderson as his scene-stealing mother.
+Further series of Chilling Adventures of Sabrina, 13 Reasons Why, Stranger Things, Orange Is The New Black, Glow, and Ozark will all arrive on Netflix next year.
+That’s a lot of TV to look forward to, even before you see the likes of Turn Up Charlie – which will have Sexiest Man Alive Idris Elba working as a nanny/DJ (sign us up for that one).

 The big news on the film front is that Martin Scorsese will release a Netflix original film.
 He’s not straying too far from what he knows; The Irishman is billed as a mob epic, with Robert De Niro, Al Pacino, Joe Pesci, and Harvey Keitel set to tell the tale of murdered union leader Jimmy Hoffa.
 Six Underground, meanwhile, has upsides and downsides.
 On the upside, it’ll star Ryan Reynolds, and the writers of Deadpool are on board.
 On the downside, it’s got Michael Bay directing.
 Honestly, it could go either way.
-Meanwhile, Mads Mikkelsen plays a hitman coming out of retirement in Polar, based on a cult graphic novel, and Beats will see Anthony Anderson unwillingly mentoring an upcoming hip-hop star.
+Meanwhile, Beats will see Black-ish star Anthony Anderson unwillingly mentoring an upcoming hip-hop star.

 Finally, 2019 is already set to get a couple of barnstorming documentaries.
 Central Park Five, directed by the incomparable Ava DuVernay, will explore the false conviction in 1990 of five young men for a sexual assault in New York.
 On the nature front, Our Planet is the next offering from the Planet Earth team – expect incredible footage and breathtaking stories, though there’s no word yet on whether David Attenborough will narrate.